Dr Katy Gibbons

 Current Research Projects

-I am developing a new project which explores the complex and interrelated phenomena of English Catholic exile, resistance and conformity in an international context through a study of the Percy family, earls of Northumberland.
+My current project explores the complex and interrelated phenomena of English Catholic exile, resistance and conformity in an international context through a study of the Percy family, earls of Northumberland.
 I am also exploring the importance of material culture for early modern identities.